newrelic-experimental/nr-account-migration/README.md

 Parameter     | Note
 ------------- | -------------------------------------------------------------------------
-fromFile      | specifies the file with relative path, listing the monitors to be updated targetAccount | Account in which monitors need to be updated targetApiKey  | This should be a User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Synthetics timeStamp     | must match the timeStamp generated in fetchmonitors
+fromFile      | Specifies the file with relative path, listing the monitors to be updated.
+The fetchentities.py script can help generate this file. targetAccount | Account in which monitors need to be updated targetApiKey  | This should be a User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Synthetics timeStamp     | must match the timeStamp generated in fetchmonitors